cenfun/monocart-reporter/README.md

 ```

 ## Trend Chart
-> The trend chart requires historical data generally stored in the server database.
+> Note: the trend chart requires historical data generally stored in the server database.
 But there is a serverless solution which is connecting the previous report data for trend chart.
 - If a report is generated in the same place every time, you can simply connect the data with the report JSON path
 ```js
 // playwright.config.js